utkarshohm/mf-platform-bse/README.md

 * [selenium](https://github.com/SeleniumHQ/selenium) used to automate browsing of web portal
 * [pyvirtualdisplay](https://github.com/ponty/PyVirtualDisplay) used to create a virtual display necessary for a headless browser
 ##### Optional
-* django - for models and management commands.
+* django, mysql and mongo - for models and management commands.
 Note that you DON'T need it.
 I have kept parts of django because I used it originally in my website.
 Feel free to remove it or replace it with
-* [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) used with selenium for browsing using chrome browser
+* [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) used with selenium for browsing using chrome browser.
+Its executable must be downloaded separately.

 #### How to use the API and web crawler?
 These 2 files show how to use `api.py` and `web.py` in your code.
 I have used [django management commands](http://janetriley.net/2014/11/quick-how-to-custom-django-management-commands.html) for easy demonstration, but treat them as simple python files